-From my experience there’s a lot that can be done as a Business Analyst, (and a SAP Business Analyst), but this article explains the processes which are the absolute minimum for a Business Analyst.
+From my experience there’s a lot that can be done as a Business Analyst, (and a SAP Business Analyst), but this article explains the processes which are the absolute minimum for a Business Analyst conducting an IT business transformation project.
 I would say I have only scratched the surface for few of these topics which would take up a lot more pages if explained in detail.

 A Business Analyst can be deployed for a business as usual organisation or for a new system transformation.
 This article focuses on the latter.

 Depending on the size of the transformation project an organisation should deploy at least one Business Analyst per domain having that specific process expertise.
 As a minimum there should be one Finance Business Analyst and one Operations Business Analyst in a transformation project of any size.
 A Finance Business Analyst should be aware of financial postings, costing, P&L reporting etc, while the Operations Business Analyst should be aware of processes on supply chain, procurement, logistics, inventory, sales, and distribution etc.

 These are the steps that make the structure of an IT business transformation project: